hpcuantwerpen/UAntwerpen-modules/docs/easybuild.md

 -   Sources subdirectories:

-    -   `production` and `infrastructure` use the same directory, determined by the `get_system_EBsources_dir` function and based on top of the system installation directory.
+    -   `production` and `infrastructure` use the same directories in the install root of the software installation.
+As 'sources' is the one in which automatically downloaded files are written, that one comes before `sources-manual` in the sources search path.

+    -   `user` adds the `sources` and `sources-manual` subdirectories in the user installation root at the front of this list, with the `sources` subdirectory in the user installation root first as that is the one to which EasyBuild-downloaded sources will be written.
-    -   `user` stores the sources in the directory determined by the `get_user_EBsources_dir` function based on top of the user installation directory, but also adds the directory used by `production` to the sources path so that sources that are already on the system don't need to be downloaded again.
+        The directories in `production` are added so that sources that are already available on the system don't need to be downloaded again.

 -   Robot search path.